xue2sheng/sqlite-basics/README.md

 	ls -larth target/x86_64-unknown-linux-musl/release/test02
 	-rwxr-xr-x 2 user users 5.7M Aug 20 20:56 target/x86_64-unknown-linux-musl/release/test02*

+Although it doesn't make too much sense for this example, here you are some basic Dockerfile to build statically that binary.
+Remember you might have let your docker container to access Internet to download additional packages:

+	# host /etc/resolv.conf --> nameserver 8.8.8.8
+	docker build --network host -t sqlite-debian-rust . docker run --rm -v `pwd`:/tmp -t sqlite-debian-rust make static-binary

+Take into account that you might want to modify what 'user' is used at that Dockerfile.

 ## [Go](test03/)

 If you don't want to depend on C/C++ compilers and make your life easy when it comes down to cross-compiling from other systems, i.e. Windows, Go might be a clever option.
 Take into account Go got its grabage collector to speed development up, but implying bigger binaries just for that fact.